Online Banking Agreement

 Customer Service requests for which you may be charged by The Tri-County Bank include: ordering checks and transaction fees for home equity lines of credit transfers.
 These service requests are subject to The Tri-County Bank’s normal service charges that were disclosed at account opening and in any subsequent editions of or amendments to our Service Fee Schedule.
 Charges shall be automatically deducted from your account and the Bank shall provide you a monthly notice of such debit(s) on your statement.

-Transfers of funds using the Service are free except as follows.
-If you have a Regular Variable Rate Savings Account, the number of transactions that you are allowed during a monthly statement cycle is limited.
-Transfers through the Service are counted, and if you exceed the total number of authorized transactions for these accounts, your account will be charged $2.00 for each withdrawal after six (6) per month as stated in the Service Fee Schedule and Truth-in-Savings disclosure.
-If a transfer from a deposit account draws funds from an overdraft line of credit, or you directly make a transfer from your line of credit, you will be charged a $2.00 fee for each advance, as stated in your Demand Deposit Loan Account Agreement and on the Service Fee Schedule.
+Transfers of funds using the Service are free except as follows: If you have a Regular or Business Variable Rate Savings Account, a Money Market Demand Account (MMDA) or Business MMDA, a Kasasa Saver with Kasasa Cash Back, a Kasasa Saver with Kasasa Cash or a Higher Learning Fund, your account will be charged $2.00 for each withdrawal after fifteen (15) per month or statement cycle as stated in the Service Fee Schedule and Truth-in-Savings disclosure.
+If a transfer from a deposit account draws funds from an overdraft line of credit, or you directly make a transfer from your line of credit, you will be charged a $5.00 fee for each advance, as stated in your Demand Deposit Loan Account Agreement and on the Service Fee Schedule.

 Cancel or Stop Payment of Electronic Bill Payment which is “In Process”: $30.00 per stop